goldenratio1618/MinionsAI/README.md

 > python -m pytest tests/
 ```

+## Available scripts
+* `run_game.py`: Play a game between two random agents.
+Mostly just for testing.
+* `play_vs_agent.py`: Let's you play on the command line against a random agent (or any other agent if you have one).
+* `ts_worker.py`: Evaluates all agents in a directory against one another
+* `eval_two_agents.py`: Runs two agents against each other once or many times.

 ## On Imports
 Due to our agent serialization, there are a couple rules on imports: